Beijing loyalist John Lee elected as Hong Kong's next leader

 The pro-democracy camp in Hong Kong has long demanded universal suffrage, which they say is promised to the city in its mini-constitution, the Basic Law.
 It was also a key demand in the 2014 Umbrella Revolution protests and 2019 anti-government demonstrations.

-Lee as Hong Kong's future leader has sparked concern that Beijing could further tighten its grip on Hong Kong.
+Lee's role as Hong Kong's next leader has sparked concern that Beijing could further tighten its grip on Hong Kong.
 He spent most of his civil service career in the police and security bureau, and is an outspoken and staunch supporter of a national security law imposed on Hong Kong in 2020 aimed at stamping out dissent.

 His rise grew out of massive anti-government protests in 2019 that spiraled into violent clashes.
 As security secretary, he oversaw the police campaign to confront protesters with tear gas and rubber bullets, then rounded many of them up for arrest later.